FR-UN/Education/RAE 2020  project/README.md

+This folder contains six .zip folders which are explained below
 ### Case i.
 Tópaga mine explosion
 An explosion that occurred in an underground coal mine was analyzed and modeled.
 This folder contains:
 1. Lecture notes: detailed description of the case study.